Rough linear PDE's with discontinuous coefficients - existence of solutions via regularization by fractional Brownian motion: Introduction

+It is well known that the corresponding deterministic equation might develop discontinuities when $b$ is irregular.
+Moreover, a weak formulation of the deterministic equation is not straightforward.
+Integrating against a test function $\eta \in C^{\infty}_c(\R)$, we see that the term $\int_{\R} b(t,x) \cdot \nabla u(t,x) \eta(x) dx$ does not allow for integration by parts unless there is some regularity on $b$.
+We will choose the noise in such a way that the solution is weakly differentiable, thus circumventing integration by parts.
+Notice however, that we will still use a (spatially) weak formulation of the equation.

 The linear transport equation has been studied extensively.
-When the noise term is removed, Di Perna and Lions \cite{DiPernaLions}, showed that when $b \in L^1([0,T] ; W^{1,1}_{loc}(\R)^d)$ with linear growth and $divb \in L^1([0,T] \times \R^d)$, a weak solution exists.
+When the noise term is removed, Di Perna and Lions \cite{DiPernaLions}, showed that when $b \in L^1([0,T] ; W^{1,1}_{loc}(\R^d))$ with linear growth and $divb \in L^1([0,T] \times \R^d)$, a weak solution exists.
 Notice that the regularity restrictions on $b$ is needed in order to make a definition of a solution as indicated above.

-The stochastic version driven by Brownian motion, i.e. $\int_0^t \partial_xu(s,x) \circ dB_s$, has also received some attention.
+The stochastic version driven by Brownian motion with Stratonovich formulation, i.e. $\int_0^t \nabla u(s,x) \circ dB_s$, has also received some attention.
 We mention the results in \cite{FedrizziFlandoli} and \cite{MNP}, developed simultaneously and independently using two somewhat different techniques.

-Recently an approach of using rough paths and regularization by noise was used in \cite{Catellier}.
+An approach of using rough paths for regularization by noise was used in \cite{Catellier}, building on \cite{CatellierGubinelli}.
+The techniques of \cite{Catellier} and \cite{CatellierGubinelli} are similar in spirit to the present paper in the sense that they both use calculation on the occupation measures.
+The main advantage of \cite{Catellier} and \cite{CatellierGubinelli} is that they offer a more defined separation between the probabilistic considerations and the analysis of the involved ODE and PDE's, thus making the approach suitable for different types of driving noise.
+In the present paper one needs to carefully keep track of $P$-null sets because many of the estimates are only shown to be true under expectation.
+On the other hand it gives some flexibility since some of the expressions are semi explicit via the local time.

 The paper \cite{Catellier} consider drifts for which $divb \in L^{\infty}([0,T] \times \R^d)$, and allow for linear growth.
 When $d=1$ this is restricts to (locally) Lipschitz drift, but when $d > 1$ this condition is much weaker than Lipschitz.
 Another difference from the current paper is that \cite{Catellier} considers $H \in (\frac{1}{3}, \frac{1}{2})$.
 For the technique in the current paper to work, we \emph{need} to have $H < \frac{1}{3}$ which makes the rough path theory a bit more involved.

-We believe that this is the first work to prove existence of solutions to the stochastic transport equation with fractional Brownian motion and discontinuous drift when $d=1$.

-Let us briefly explain the idea of the proof: assume for simplicity that $b$ smooth and time-homogenuous.
-Let $\phi_t(x)$ solve